JamFox/wired.jamfox.dev/src/posts/winners-drink-milk/index.md

 It all started on 18th of December 2014.
 It was a normal Thursday.
 Save for that it wasn't a normal Thursday after all...

 The sounds of my backpack tumbling across the vestibule downstairs were still heard as the rapid thumps of my feet were already sounding upstairs.
 As a any average Joe after a schoolday at the age of 14, so was I in the hurry of finally getting my daily dose of videogames and Youtube videos.
 But little did I know...
-That day, the Youtube dose was laced - in the "recommended" tab I was greeted by this video.
+That day, the Youtube dose was laced - in the "recommended" tab I was greeted by this video:

 **"[CS.GO - From Nothing To A Knife](https://www.youtube.com/watch?v=hLjq625UhSo)" by Clicky Crisp**